xBalzerRRC/comp-3021-final/README.md

 ## Observer Pattern

 The observer pattern was used in this application to notify clients of any large transactions made on their account or when their account balance falls below a specific threshold.

+## Event-Driven Programming Paradigm

+This application demonstrates the Event-Driven Programming Paradigm through the use of signals and slots, user interface events, and dynamic updates based on user actions.